TehBrian/legacy-to-minimessage/README.md

 # legacy-to-minimessage
-A simple website which translates legacy color codes into MiniMessage format.
+A simple website that translates legacy color codes into MiniMessage format.